FizziMilk/KHABSTimetable/Kirushan/Project Management.md

 Ethical considerations

+What is ethical considerations?

+A set of guiding principles for your study designs and procedures are known as ethical considerations.
+Informed permission, anonymity, secrecy, potential for damage, results communication, and voluntary involvement are some of these guiding concepts.

 Timetabling systems' ethical implications centre on a number of important factors such as:

+- Stakeholder Involvement:- Part of ethical timetabling includes incorporating pertinent stakeholders—teachers, students, and administrative staff, for example—into the decision-making process, or at the very least taking their opinions into account when putting together schedules that affect them.

 - Fairness and equity:- Making certain that all parties concerned receive an equitable share of opportunities and resources.
 This applies to staff members, instructors, and students.
 No group should be subjected to discrimination in scheduling because of their colour, gender, or socioeconomic condition.

-- Transparency:- The process of developing timetables need to be open and honest, enabling interested parties to comprehend the methods used in their creation and to raise concerns about any apparent injustices or biases.

 - Respect for Preferences and Needs:- When it comes to desired teaching hours, essential accommodations for students with disabilities, or staff members' work-life balance, timetabling systems ought to take these factors into account.